alexharris0214/MultithreadedWordWrap/README.md

 ### Test Plan for Recursive Directory Traversal Mode ###
 For the recursive directory traversal method, we can safely make the assumption that normalize is working as intended with the above test cases working as intended.
 These test cases will test potentially problematic edge cases working with multiple threads and different directory structures.

 While running these test cases, we use the printf() function in our thread workers to display which threads start and exit when, to ensure we are using a proper amount of threads as the user requests as well as closing them all at the right time.
-Each of these test cases  (Tests conditions 2, 3, and 4 for thread number)
+(Tests conditions 2, 3, and 4 for thread number)
+Additionally, all of our tests utilize LeakSanitizer and AddressSanitizer including when compiling ww; this ensures test condition #7 since we have no systematic way of freeing data all at once that requires any testing.

 - To rigorously test conditions 2, 3, 4, and 5, we have a directory structured like below: